nicklockwood/CountryPicker/README.md

 Installation
 --------------

-To use the CountryPicker in an app, just drag the CountryPicker class files, and the Countries.plist file into your project.
+To use the CountryPicker in an app, just drag the CountryPicker class files into your project.
 If you want to use the flag icons, drag the Flags folder in also.

 CountryPicker class methods